Our Team

 After discovering yoga in the 90s, it took years for Martha to lie still in Savasana.
 Gradually, the magic of a regular yoga practice manifested as she learned to juggle work, motherhood and sport: Finding some space to breathe, awareness of thought, or in those incredible moments when her shell would crack open just enough to flood her with long-forgotten inner light.
 When not in the yoga studio, Martha can be found teaching Art at the museum, leading tours in the creeks, or gracefully demonstrating how to fall out of headstand on a paddleboard.
 Since completing her 200hr teacher training in 2016, she has been honored to be part of the Holy Cow staff, gratefully holding her teachers here in highest esteem for their depth of skill, knowledge and spirit.
 Martha celebrates the sacred, the self, and the wellbeing that yoga rekindles in all of us: from every walk, in every body, at every stage of our yoga journey.

-She teaches: Mondays & Thursdays at 8:30am, Thursdays 6:00pm, Fridays at 4:00pm, and Saturdays at 11:00am
+She teaches: Thursdays at 6:00pm, Fridays at 4:00pm, and Saturdays at 11:00am

 Tashi Marshall (She/Her)

-She teaches: Thursdays at 6:30am and Fridays at 7:00am
+She teaches: Mondays at 8:30am, Wednesdays at 10am, Thursdays at 9:30am, and Fridays at 7:00am

 Silke Sida

-Silke Mati Sida considers yoga, running, & meditation to be the most life-changing skills.
+Silke considers yoga, running, & meditation to be the most life-changing skills.
 They were introduced to her by a playgroup friend (who suggested them & refused to take no for an answer).
 Her 200-hour certification took her practice to another level & showed her that your body will love you back hundredfold if you make room for daily practice.
 She hopes to share with many others what has helped her keep her mental sanity throughout raising four kids (now adults) & many relocations around the world.
 She enjoys practicing to be rooted & grounded while reaching for the stars (ideally with an engaged belly), loves being in the great outdoors in upside down positions, or better yet fully submerged in the waves of the ocean.
 When not moving international logistics (with intention :) ), her favorite breath work is to sing her little heart out with the Charleston Symphony Orchestra & Chamber Music choirs.

-She teaches: Thursdays at 5:30pm
+She teaches: Mondays and Thursdays at 5:45pm

-She teaches: Kids Classes Saturdays at 9:30am
+She teaches: Mondays at 7:00am and Tuesdays at 9:30am

 Melody Herscher